-But what if you feel like you are paying too much in taxes.
+But what if you feel like you are paying too much in taxes you might want to consult with professionals, like Manchester accountants.
 Maybe your refund isn’t as big as you were hoping.
 Or maybe your tax return says you have to write Uncle Sam a check.
 Nobody likes to do that.

 There are ways you can reduce last year’s tax burden, even though last year is long gone.
 Here are two ways that you can either decrease your tax bill or increase your tax refund immediately.

 Contribute Money to a Traditional IRA

 If you haven’t already maxed out your IRA contributions for 2013 then you can contribute money to a traditional IRA that will be considered a 2013 contribution.
 You can make 2013 contributions all the way up until April 15th, 2014.

 Every dollar you contribute to a traditional IRA reduces your taxable income for that year.
 Lower taxable income means you pay less in taxes.
 Let’s look at an example to clarify:

 Pretend you make $70,000 a year (as a married couple), which probably places you in the 25% tax bracket.
 Let’s also pretend that you’ve looked at your taxes and you are supposed to pay the federal government $250.

 You could write a check for $250 and move on with your life.
 However, you could also contribute $1,000 to a traditional IRA and put that money away for your retirement.